Anonymous-AAA/Errory/README.md

 # Errory
-Errory is the just enough python script to evaluate your  programming assignments.
-Just give your  zipped assignment and testcases file, it gives the error reports of mismatching test cases and compilation errors.
+Errory is a quick and dirty python script to evaluate your  programming assignments.
+Just give your  zipped assignment and testcases file, it gives the error reports of mismatching test cases,compilation and runtime  errors.